oliver-butterley/ma2/README.md

 Alternatively compile the latex in whatever way you prefer.
 Perhaps run ``latexmk`` in the directory ``graphics`` to typeset all the figures and then run ``latexmk`` in the base directory.
 The output will be ``main.pdf``.
 The important thing is to typeset all the ``.tex`` in the graphics folder prior to typesetting ``main.tex``.

-Convert to booklet style pdf for printing `pdfbook2 --paper=a4paper --no-crop --inner-margin=80 --outer-margin=10 main.pdf`.
+Convert to booklet style pdf for printing [https://equa.space/notes/pdfjam/].

 ## Aim